 Morning

-Begin your day with a classic Cuban breakfast or fresh acai bowl at a local café.
-Then, explore Ocean Drive, a stretch lined with vibrant art-deco buildings and bustling restaurants.
+Begin your day with a classic Cuban breakfast or a fresh acai bowl at a local café.
+Then, explore Ocean Drive, a stretch lined with vibrant Art Deco buildings and bustling restaurants.
+Explore the area and admire the best Art Deco buildings in Miami!

 Afternoon